-Estimate the re-sampled MFD: To approximate the smooth upper bound as good as possible that may correspond to the upper or desired speed MFD, we apply the re-sampling method proposed by Ambühl et al. (12) on the aggregated data.
+1. Estimate the resampled MFD: To approximate the smooth upper bound as well as possible so that it may correspond to the upper or desired speed MFD, we apply the resampling method

+Data set Athens Innsbruck London Lucerne Paris Zurich Population size (mil.)
+0.664 0.131 8.961 0.082 2.161 0.403 Network size (km2) 1.3 33 160 5 24 15 Detection method Drone Simulation Loop det.
+Loop det.
+Loop det.
+Loop det.
+Time window 4 days 4 h 22 days 365 days 335 days 365 days Aggregation interval (s) 120 300 300 ' 300 ' 3600 ' 300 ́ No. of subsamples 100 100 20 100 20 100 Fraction size 0.25 0.25 0.2 0.25 0.2 0.25 proposed by Ambühl et al. (12) on the aggregated data.
 The authors propose to apply sampling of representative subsets to generate the resampled data set.
 This procedure aligns the data to more homogeneous distributions of network flow and density.
-Addition-ally, it results in a smooth upper bound or boundary between observed and not observed traffic states.
+Additionally, it results in a smooth upper bound or boundary between observed and not observed traffic states.
+This method has also been used similarly in Loder et al. (23) to identify the capacity of urban road networks.

+Table 2.
+Overview of the Traffic Data Sets from Six European Cities and the Resampling(\) Parameters

+Note: mil. = millions; loop det. = loop detector; no. = number.
-2. Estimate the observed speed MFD: The observed MFD from which v{obs} is derived and for which the delays γ are being calculated is estimated using the methods described in Leclercq et al. (21) depending on the data source.

-39 3.
-Estimate the desired speed MFD v^ : We estimate the upper or desired speed MFD, $v^(k)$, 40 using the data from the re-sampled speed MFD and three different estimation methods to

-Variable Meaning k Average network density in vehicles per meter Vobs Average journey speed observed in the network in meters per second v Desired journey speed in the network in meters per second γ Excess delays in seconds per meter L Network loading indicator.
-Equals to one when network is in the loading state (increasing vehicle density), zero otherwise.
-Unitless Parameter Meaning λ MFD smoothing parameter (see (9)).
-Unitless ß 0 Intercept of the excess delay model in seconds per meter β_k Effect of traffic density on excess delays in seconds per vehicle β_L Effect of network loading on excess delays in seconds per meter test for sensitivity of the relationships.
-More specifically, we fit in a quantile regression in the 99th percentile using (i) the functional form for the MFD proposed by Ambühl et al. (9) with the smoothing parameter λ ; (ii) the 99th percentile of the speed distribution at density bins and (iii) the exponential function proposed by Underwood (22) $v^(k) = exp(log(c_0) + log(c_1 k))$.
+- 2. Estimate the observed speed MFD: The observed MFD from which $v{\rm obs}$ is derived and for which the delays $\gamma$ are being calculated is estimated using the methods described in Leclercq et al. (24) depending on the data source. - 3.
+Estimate the desired speed MFD $v^$ : We estimate the upper or desired speed MFD, $v^(k)$ , using the data from the resampled speed MFD and three different estimation methods to test for sensitivity of the relationships.
+More specifically, we fit in a quantile regression in the 99th percentile using (i) the functional form for the MFD proposed by Ambühl et al. (9) with the smoothing parameter $\lambda$ ; (ii) the 99th percentile of the speed distribution at density bins; and (iii) the exponential function proposed by Underwood (25) $v^(k) = \exp(\log(c_0) + \log(c_1 k))$ . - 4.
+Estimate excess delays: Finally, we calculate excess delays by $\gamma = 1/v{\text{obs}} 1/v^$ , where $v^$ is evaluated at the same density as observed for $v{\text{obs}}$ .

-TABLE 1 : Model specification

-6 4.
-Estimate excess delays: Finally, we calculate excess delays by $\gamma = 1/v{obs} - 1/v^$, where v^ is evaluated at the same density as observed for v{obs} .

-8 DATA
+Data

-9 To enable an extended empirical comparison of excess delays and network inefficiency, we use 10 traffic data from six European cities: Athens, Innsbruck, London, Lucerne, Paris, and Zurich.
-The 11 cities are diverse, with large differences in e.g. surface areas, population size, network size, traffic 12 densities, and average speeds.
-We chose two very large cities (> 1 million inhabitants), two mid-13 size cities (> 400.000 inhabitants) and two smaller cities (> 50.000 inhabitants) to test the method 14 for different network scales.
+To enable an extended empirical comparison of excess delays and network inefficiency, we use traffic data from six European cities: Athens, Innsbruck, London, Lucerne, Paris, and Zurich.
+The cities are diverse, with large differences in, for example, surface areas, population size, network size, traffic densities, and average speeds.
+We choose two very large cities (>1 million inhabitants), two mid-size cities (>400,000 inhabitants) and two smaller cities (>50,000 inhabitants) to test the method for different network scales.
 Also, the data collection methods for the data sets differ.
-Table 2 15 shows an overview of the six data sets.
+Table 2 shows an overview of the six data sets.

-We first aggregate the data based on 2-minute time intervals for the Athens data set, and on 5-minute intervals for all other data sets, except for Paris.
-We chose a shorter time interval for Athens to generate a larger database.
-The aggregated data sets were used as base data for the resampling approach.
-Here, the number of randomly generated subsamples and the fraction size had to be specified.
-We chose a size of 100 subsamples and fraction sizes between 0.2 and 0.25.
-In other words, we resampled 20 to 25 percent of the aggregated data for each subsample (see Table 2).
+We first aggregate the data based on 2 min time intervals for the Athens data set, and on 5 min intervals for all other data sets, except for Paris.
+We choose a shorter time interval for Athens to generate a larger database.
+The aggregated data sets are used as base data for the resampling approach.
+Here, the number of randomly generated subsamples and the fraction size has to be specified.
+We choose a size of 100 subsamples and fraction sizes between 0.2 and 0.25.
+In other words, we resample 20% to 25% of the aggregated data for each subsample (see Table 2).